Financial-Management Principles and Goals

 Our key financial-management goal is to secure WACKER’s financial strength over the long term.
 The central task is to sufficiently cover the financial needs of our operations and investment projects.
 Financial management at WACKER comprises capital-structure management, cash and liquidity management, and the management of market-price risk (currencies, interest rates).
 The Group organizes financial management centrally.
 A groupwide financial regulation sets out the tasks and responsibilities.
 Capital-structure management involves shaping the capital structure of the Group and its subsidiaries.
 The latter are capitalized and financed in accordance with the principles of cost and risk optimization.
 This involves taking account of restrictions on the movement of capital, as well as other capital and foreign-currency transfer constraints.

-In liquidity management, WACKER continuously monitors from operations and from financial business.
+In liquidity management, WACKER continuously monitors cash flows from operations and from financial business.
 It covers the resulting liquidity needs via suitable instruments, such as intra-Group financing through borrowings, or through external loans from local banks.
 We receive the necessary outside funding from contractually agreed lines of credit denominated in various currencies and with differing maturities.
 We invest surplus liquidity in the money and capital markets at an optimum risk/return rate.
 In cash management, WACKER uses centralized procedures to calculate cash requirements and surpluses.

 WACKER pursues a careful financing policy that targets a balanced financing portfolio, a diversified maturity portfolio and a comfortable liquidity buffer.
 In addition to the financing instruments already mentioned, WACKER expects to be able to tap the bond markets and other instruments if necessary.
 Our aim is to maintain our corporate financial structures so that the Group’s credit rating remains – at a minimum – in the investment-grade range.